utmapp/UTM/Documentation/MacDevelopment.md

 ### Packaging

-Artifacts built with `build_utm.sh` (includes Github Actions artifacts) must be re-signed before it can be used.
+Artifacts built with `build_utm.sh` (includes GitHub Actions artifacts) must be re-signed before it can be used.
 To properly use all features, you must be a paid Apple Developer with access to a provisioning profile with the Hypervisor entitlements.
 However, non-registered developers can build "unsigned" packages which lack certain features (such as USB and network bridging support).

 #### Unsigned packages